whamtet/dogfort/README.md

     ;; prints "promise succeeded: cheezburger"
 ```

-There's also a macro that helps you write async code to realise a promise:
+There's also a `promise` macro that helps you write async code to
+realise a promise.
+The macro returns a new promise, and takes a set of
+forms that it executes immediately, and makes two functions `realise`
+and `realise-error` available inside the macro's scope for realising
+the promise.
+This lets you conveniently realise a promise through
+multiple levels of callbacks.

 ```clojure
     (ns user